allenai/allennlp/README.md

 pip install allennlp
 ```

-You will also need to visit http://pytorch.org/ and install the relevant pytorch package.
+You will also manually install a couple of dependencies:

+1. Visit http://pytorch.org/ and install the relevant pytorch package.

+2. Download necessary spacy models. `python -m spacy download en_core_web_sm`.

 ### Setting up a Docker development environment